cityplanningtechdotcom/GeorgeCastillio.github.io/index.md

 <a href="http://arcg.is/2gTY9wt">
    <img src="GeorgeCastillio.github.io/img/mappiuc.png">
 </a>

-**Section 2:** Will cover the use of the Houston Homeless Map along with it’s intended use, tutorial and upcoming improvements to the map.<br>

-**Section 3:** will cover the creation and use of a Google + social media site intened to provide outreach and social engagement.
+The componennts mention here are intended to be modular so they can be quickly put to use as they are rolled out but also intended to work together in a system that can be implemented as a package.
+The Houston Homeless Map is ready to use but will be improved as orgainizations add their information.
+The following video is offered to explain how they will work together.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VXk051YF2wQ" frameborder="0" allowfullscreen></iframe>

 ![mapimage](/img/hhm_googleplus.png){:class="img-responsive"}

-**Section 4:** Will cover the use of smart devices by homeless individuals in Houston in order to get them off the street.

-**Section 5:** will cover the creation of a hypothical nonprofit called The Texas Homeless Innovation Center.

-These components are intended to be modular so they can be quickly put to use as they are rolled out but also intended to work together in a system that can be implemented as a package.
-The following infographic is offered to explain how they will work together.

 **MAP TUTORIAL**